-Computers, including PLCs, use the Base 2 numbering system, which is called Binary and often called Decimal.
-As with a computer, there are only two valid digits a PLC relies on, zero and one, or off and on respectively.
+Computers, including PLCs, use the Base 2 numbering system, which is called Binary or Boolean.
+Like in a computer there are only two valid digits in Base 2 a PLC relies on, zero and one, or off and on respectively.
 You would think that it would be hard to have a numbering system built on Base 2 with only two possible values, but the secret is by encoding using several digits.

-Each digit in the base 2 system, when referenced by a computer, is called a bit.
+Each digit in the base 2 system when referenced by a computer is called a bit.
 When four bits are grouped together, they form what is known as a nibble.
 Eight bits or two nibbles would be a byte.
-Sixteen bits or two bytes would be a word (Table 1).
-Thirty-two bits or two words is a double word.
+Sixteen bits or two bytes would be a word as in.
+Thirty-two bits or two words is a double word as in Table 1.